jungao1106/jungao.github.io/_pages/about.md

 Research
 ======
 I am broadly interested in Natural Language Processing and Multidomal Fusion.
 My current research focuses on:
 - (1).
-How to prompt large models efficiently. (prompt compression, model pruning)
+How to prompt large models efficiently.
 - (2).
-How to help large models understand our beautiful worlds faithfully. (multimodal fusion)
+How to help large models understand our beautiful worlds faithfully.

 *😀I am actively looking for a 25 PhD offer and am open to discussion.
-Please feel free to contact me if you are interested.*
+Please feel free to drop me an e-mail if you are interested.*

 News
 ======